ccutter270/clueless/README.md

   - if correct, use message-popup to display they won
   - if wrong, remove them as "player" so they can't have a turn, but allow them to disprove?

+- Once the game has started (i.e after start game button is pressed) don't allow new players to join
+    - started implementing in @socketio.on('player_connected')... need to add popup to persons screen

 ### Known Bugs

 - On startup, seems to "start" the game 3x (aka things are assigned 3 different times, look at output on python terminal when starting)